 The Faculty of Science is the home of science at the University of Sheffield.
-It is made up seven departments that span the classical science subjects of biology, chemistry, physics, mathematics and psychology.
+It is made up of seven departments that span the classical science subjects of biology, chemistry, physics, mathematics and psychology.
 We are dedicated, through our research, to understanding ourselves, our world and its place in the universe.
 At the same time, we are training a new generation of experts to find solutions to the problems that science can solve.

 Our staff come from all over the world and are conducting research at an international standard to tackle great environmental challenges, understand disease and behaviour, advance robotic technologies, map distant galaxies, and much more.
-With an annual research income of more than £30m, we are one of the most effective science faculties in the UK at finding new ways to meet the needs of society, industry and the planet as a whole.
+With an annual research income of £30m, we are one of the most effective science faculties in the UK at finding new ways to meet the needs of society, industry and the planet as a whole.
 In the last Research Excellence Framework, 90% of our research was rated as world-leading or internationally excellent.

 These world class scientists are the same people who teach our students.
-There are more than 4,000 undergraduates on our BSc and integrated masters courses, plus another 200 on our postgraduate taught masters courses.
+There are almost 4,000 undergraduates on our BSc and integrated masters courses, plus another 400 on our postgraduate taught masters courses.
 Our taught students benefit from a truly unique experience.
 They learn state-of-the-art research techniques, study the latest scientific developments with leaders in their fields and complete their own research projects.
 Many enjoy once-in-a-lifetime study abroad opportunities with colleagues at international facilities ‒ from the Danum Valley Field Centre in Malaysian Borneo to the Large Hadron Collider at CERN.

-By completing one of our research degrees (MRes, MPhil and PhD), our students learn all the skills a professional scientist needs, becoming advocates for their research who make a difference both within and beyond their global network of colleagues.
+By completing one of our research degrees (MSc(Res), MPhil and PhD), our students learn all the skills a professional scientist needs, becoming advocates for their research who make a difference both within and beyond their global network of colleagues.
 We encourage the more than 600 researchers completing their doctoral training with us to pursue unique projects and find innovative solutions to deepen our understanding of the world around us.